 Phoenix Personal Injury Attorney

-Keep in mind that there are time limits for bringing lawsuits in personal injury cases, and additional times constraints and notice requirements in some cases, for example those involving public entities.
-It is therefore important to contact us quickly, so as not to forfeit your right to a recovery.
+Keep in mind that there are time limits for bringing lawsuits in personal injury cases, and in some cases, there are additional times constraints and notice requirements, for example those involving public entities.
+It is extremely important to contact us quickly, so as not to forfeit your right to a recovery.